RCR Training Course

 Hire, Payroll, and Award Disbursement

 Each student awardee will be allocated up to $1,500 to be used during the specific semester of application for hourly wages.
 Students are not paid a stipend.
 The number of hours worked and the schedule will be determined jointly between the faculty mentor and student awardee and any graduate/post-doctoral student co-mentor.
 Suggested hourly wage is between $10.00 to $15.00 and hour.
 Please note that the $1500 is gross and not net income.

-Students that receive salary awards will be put on the payroll in the faculty mentor’s school and must fill out time sheets for hours actually worked.
-Please note that most schools require students to fill out bi-weekly timesheets in order to be paid for work.
+Students that receive salary awards will be put on the payroll in the faculty mentor’s school and must clock in and out via the WebClock or a Kaba Clock.
 Faculty mentors will serve as supervisors and approve all timesheets in OneUSG Connect.
 The financial or human resources manager/officer in the faculty mentor’s school/department will assist with details regarding placement on the payroll.
 We advise each student to speak with his/her faculty mentor first to agree upon an hourly rate and number of hours to work before talking to the financial point of contact.
 During fall and spring semesters, PURA salary students are not permitted to accept salary or stipend funding from other sources for work on the same project funded by PURA.
 During the summer, it is permissible for a mentor to use his/her own funding to continue a student’s hourly wages after the PURA funds are expended.
 Students eligible for federal work study may use this in conjunction with PURA funding.
 It is the student and faculty mentor’s responsibility to keep track of hours worked and to not overspend the $1,500 maximum.
 Overcharges must be paid back by the school or may be the responsibility of the student.